Summer Sisters: Plot summary

 The novel begins with a phone call from Caitlin to Vix.
 Caitlin calls to tell Vix that she is marrying Vix's ex-boyfriend and first love, Bru.
 Vix is shocked and becomes sick with the news.

-Flashback: Now the reader learns of Vix's family and the first encounter with Caitlin.
+In a flashback, the reader learns of Vix's family and the first encounter with Caitlin.
 Vix's home life consists of her controlling mother, Tawny, an average-joe father, and three younger siblings, Lanie, Lewis, and Vix's favorite: her wheelchair-using brother Nathan.
 Tawny works for a Countess and is always making Vix feel as though she is not good enough.
-Then Vix meets Caitlin in her sixth-grade class, and Caitlin invites Vix to come to Martha's Vineyard with her for the summer.
-This is when Vix's whole world is turned upside down.
+Then, Vix meets Caitlin in her sixth-grade class, and Caitlin invites Vix to come to Martha's Vineyard with her for the summer.
+This turns Vix's world upside down.

 After much debate, Vix convinces Tawny and her father to let her go with Caitlin.
 Vix flies out East from her New Mexico ranch and meets Caitlin's family: her laid-back father, Lambert "Lamb" Somers, her brother "Sharkey", and Trisha, an ex-girlfriend of Lamb's who is still close with him but has recently been replaced by Abby, a woman who means well but whom Caitlin dislikes.
 Abby's son, Daniel, and his friend, Gus, also vacation with Caitlin's family.
-This section of the book focuses on the mishaps and adventures that the kids go through, including Vix and Caitlin and their crushes on two older boys, Joseph "Bru" Brudegher and his cousin, Von.
+This section focuses on the mishaps and adventures the kids go through, including Vix and Caitlin and their crushes on two older boys, Joseph "Bru" Brudegher and his cousin, Von.

-When the summer ends, Caitlin and Vix remain friends and continue to attend school together.
+When the summer ends, Caitlin and Vix remain friends and continue attending school together.
 They make it a tradition for Vix to spend every summer with Caitlin from then on, hence the "Summer Sisters."
 Eventually, Vix hooks up with Bru and Caitlin with Von.
 Then Vix makes out with Von while high.
 She thinks that Caitlin set up the whole scenario and they get into a huge argument.
 Just prior to her senior year of high school, Vix's beloved brother Nathan succumbs to his physical disabilities and dies as a result, leaving Vix devastated.
 Vix's younger sister, Lanie, becomes pregnant and has her first child, and Lewis joins the military.
 As the girls mature, they encounter their first heterosexual experiences (Caitlin with an Italian ski-instructor, then Von, supposedly) and Vix's in-depth and long-term relationship with Bru, which continues into her college years when she attends Harvard on a scholarship from The Somers Foundation.
 Caitlin is accepted to Wellesley College but chooses not to attend and travels abroad.